Pjefferyi/Blackpoll_Warbler_migration_network_Git/README.md

 If you would like to use the code in this repository but encounter some difficulties, you can reach out to me (the corresponding author of the manuscript) at jelanyduali@hotmail.com or jduali@uoguelph.ca

+## Running this analyisis

+You'll need to perform these steps in order

+1. Download the geolocator data from eBird.
+Select the raw data (i.e., light level measurements)

+2. Using the geolocator analysis scripts, estimate the locations for each birds from the geolocator data

+3. Use the "Network_construction.R"" script to build the networks

+4. Use the "strenght of Strength_of_migratory_connectivity.R"" script to estimate the MC metric

+5. Run the "blackpoll_warbler_project_figures.R"" script to calculate the network metrics and generate the figures

 ## Index of folders and files containing the code used for different parts of the analysis:

 ### Geolocator analysis